Jeroen Meeusen

 Signboard used by Camille Nachet at the 1844 French Industrial Exhibition, made by his 13-year old son Alfred.

-On the reverse side is written: "La première enseigne de Nachet à l'Exposition de 1844, Alfred Nachet fecit" (E: "The first signboard of Nachet at the 1844 exhibition, Alfred Nachet fecit".)
+On the reverse side is written in the handwriting of Alfred: "La première enseigne de Nachet à l'Exposition de 1844, Alfred Nachet fecit" (E: "The first signboard of Nachet at the 1844 exhibition, Alfred Nachet fecit".)

 1844